abooij/wiwikwlhott/faq.rst

 This is the wrong question in the same sense that one shouldn't ask "What is the killer application of the extensionality axiom in ZFC?"
-Univalence is an extensionality axiom in the same sense that ZFC's extensionality axiom is one.
+Univalence is an :term:`extensionality` :term:`axiom` in the same sense that ZFC's extensionality axiom is one.
 The ZFC axiom says that if two sets have the same elements, then they are equal as sets.
 Univalence, similarly, characterizes equality of types in terms of equivalences.

 In the end, foundations of mathematics are to be used to prove mathematical theorems.
 Univalence helps us to phrase and prove